Key Highlights

 To better understand debentures meaning, let's consider an illustration.
 Imagine a company, XYZ Ltd., needs to raise capital for expansion.
 Instead of taking a loan from a bank, XYZ Ltd. decides to issue debentures.
 Investors purchase these debentures, lending money to XYZ Ltd. In return, the company agrees to pay a fixed interest rate annually and repay the principal amount at the end of the term.
 For instance, if XYZ Ltd. issues debentures worth ₹1,00,000 with an interest rate of 8% for a period of 5 years, the investors will receive ₹8,000 annually as interest.
 At the end of the 5 years, the company will repay the ₹1,00,000 principal amount.
 This arrangement provides the company with the required capital and offers investors a steady income stream.

-There are two types of debentures : convertible and non-convertible.
+There are two types of debentures: convertible and non-convertible.

 1. Convertible debentures

 An issuer of long-term debt is a convertible debenture.
 It can convert any loan into equity shares of the company in a flexible manner.
 It allows both debt and equity to be used by investors, being a hybrid of financial products.
 Thus, a loan can be converted into shares by investors.
-Otherwise, they could take the traditional route, hold the loan until maturity, and receive interest payments.

 For a firm with adequate future growth potential, it is appropriate to convert debentures into equity.
 The interest rate is the only drawback, however, which is much less than that of other fixed-income investments.